 WordPress Default Themes Through The Ages – A Mini Showcase

-In a few short days, on the 27th May, WordPress will be turning 13 years old.
-Not a huge milestone perhaps (not compared to its 10th Anniversary Celebrations a few years back at any rate), but still — in the spirit of celebrating just how far this incredibly influential piece of open-source software has come since things began back in 2003, we figured we’d help kick off this year’s birthday celebrations with a visual look back in time through the history of the various different default WordPress themes.
+In just a couple of days from now, on the 27th May, WordPress will be turning 14 years old.
+Not a huge milestone perhaps (not compared to its 10th Anniversary Celebrations a few years back at any rate), but still — in the spirit of celebrating just how far this incredibly influential piece of open-source software has come since things began way back in 2003, we figured we’d help kick off this year’s birthday celebrations with another visual look back in time through the history of the various different default WordPress themes.

 Twenty Sixteen (Dec 2015)